willdurand/Hateoas/README.md

 }
 ```

-You will need to exclude the manager property from the serialization, otherwise
+**Note:** You will need to exclude the manager property from the serialization,
-both the serializer and Hateoas will serialize it.
+otherwise both the serializer and Hateoas will serialize it.
 You will also have to exclude the manager relation when the manager is `null`,
 because otherwise an error will occur when creating the `href` link (calling
 `getId()` on `null`).